 1. Identify the problem.

-Once you get to the crux of the issue you want to address, it’s much easier to whittle down the thousands of essential oils one can use.
+Once you get to the crux of the issue you want to address, it’s much easier to whittle down the thousands of essential oils you can use.

 It’s easy to fall into the aforementioned "there’s an oil for that" mentality because many people use similar oils for common ailments.
 But with aromatherapy, it’s equally important to consider your personal smell preference.
-For example, Spikenard’s sedative effect makes it a go-to for insomniacs.
+For example, spikenard’s sedative effect makes it a go-to for insomniacs.
 But I know some people who just cannot stomach the smell and would prefer to use lavender or vetiver for sleep.

 2. Consider energetics.

 Evidence from Ancient Egypt tells us that aromatic oils were likely being used before 4500 B.C.
 The ancient Egyptians are renowned for their knowledge of cosmetics and fragrant ointments—with their most famous herbal preparation being "Kyphi," which was a multipurpose spiritual blend of 16 ingredients.

 As the Egyptians knew so well, oils have different properties that we don’t always consider.
 Some are heating, others cooling, and some resonate with us in different parts of our bodies.

-For example, 1,8 cineole, also known as eucalyptol, is a chemical found largely in eucalyptus and rosemary that has a well-known cooling effect.
+For example, 1,8 cineole, also known as eucalyptol, is a chemical found largely in eucalyptus and rosemary.
 Additionally, the chemical menthol triggers the cold-sensitive TRPM8 receptors in the skin and is responsible for the cooling sensation1.

-As oils cool, some can also bring on the heat.
+As some oils cool, some can also bring on the heat.
 Oils high in phenols, containing chemicals like carvacrol, eugenol, and thymol, are known to be hot.
 These oils should be used with caution and include oregano, thyme, cinnamon leaf, and clove.
 More warming oils include yarrow, sweet marjoram, ginger, basil, and black pepper.

 3. Combine oils.